Prasiolite - Prase quartz, green or hyaline

 Treatments to avoid

-Avoid prolonged exposure to the sun and excessive heat—which can cause discoloration—as well as abrasive and products
+Avoid prolonged exposure to the sun and excessive heat—which can cause discoloration—as well as abrasive and chemical products

 Chakras